 In July 2011, the Company moved and entered into a sub-lease with Bond Street Commercial Court Urban Renewal, Inc., a related Organization, for new office space.
+Rental expense was \$46,257 and \$65,797 for fiscal years 2012 and 2011, respectively.

-Future minimum annual requirements, which includes the monthly PILOT, are:
+Future minimum annual requirements, which include the monthly PILOT, are: